Automated Guided Vehicles (AGVs): approach, advantages and examples

 The planning of an AGV begins with the conceptual design.
 Here, the requirements for the transport task to be conceptualized are collected.
 The requirements for the description of the transport task are defined in the guideline VDI 2710.
 The requirements can be taken from the following illustration:

-After the conceptual design has been completed by listing the requirements for the AGV, these are compared with a market overview by Bross & Partner.
-An excerpt of AGVs from established manufacturers such as Linde, Jungheinrich, KUKA, Gebhardt, DS Automotion, EK Automation and Still can be found in the following overview.
+After the conceptual design has been completed by listing the requirements for the AGV, these are compared by Bross & Partner with a market overview.
+An excerpt of AGVs from established manufacturers such as Linde, Jungheinrich, KUKA, Gebhardt, DS Automotion, EK Automation or Still can be found in the following overview.

 Load-pulling AGVs (e.g. tugs)